Helpful Hints

 Blankets

-Refer to the Patterns page under the “kimono gowns” tab for blanket measurements, or click on the blanket sizing guide link in the sidebar.
+For sizing, refer to the Kimono Gown pattern page.
 If you choose a patterned fabric for a blanket, try to pair it with a solid gown.
 If the pattern of your fabric is a little loud, consider choosing a more subtle coordinating fabric for the back of the blanket.
 This will enable the photographer to use the less distracting side of the blanket for pictures.

 Packets